git/git.github.io/SoC-2016-Microprojects.md

 The suggested approach is:

-* See how XDG was implemented for other files (run "git log --grep XDG" in Git's source code) and read the XDG specification.
+* See how XDG was implemented for other files (run "`git log --grep XDG`" in Git's source code) and read the XDG specification.

 * Implement and test the new behavior, without breaking compatibility with the old behavior.